Telling the Old, Old Story in a Brand New Way

 We used “mortar” to signify our character, teaching that our character holds us together tightly so we don’t fall apart when the rains and floods come (Matt.
 7:24-27).

 In our 3rd–5th grade chapel, our goal is for students to learn what it means to receive Christ’s grace and trust Him as their Savior before they become teenagers.
 Mr. Bland leads this chapel and uses unique ideas to introduce truth to the children.
 For instance, he taught the importance of listening and obeying by having the students take turns guiding one another across the auditorium with their eyes closed.
 Through laughter and strategizing, the children recognized the importance of listening carefully and trusting those giving instruction.

-Not only do our students learn the Bible, but they also have the opportunity in student-led praise teams to lead worship.
-With over 75 students participating, they attend weekly worship rehearsals and learn choreographed movements and praise songs.
+Not only do our students learn the Bible, but they also have the opportunity to lead worship with choreographed movements and praise songs.

 My prayer is that each of your children will grow up to be, as author George Barna puts it, “An irrepressible follower of Jesus Christ who accepts the Bible as truth, lives by its principles, and seeks ways to impact the world.”

 *Read more from The Realm, our school magazine.
 In it, you will find a year in review with a variety of encouraging and insightful stories from those within our school community.